etalab/pseudononymizer/README.md

 In order to find said entities, we train a supervised structured model.
 This task is more generally known as named entity recognition.

 This project is based on two main building blocks:
 1. The algorithm used to train the supervised model is the now classic biLSTM+CRF.
 The implementation used is that from [the UKP lab](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf).
 To train your own model for this application, you may employ the fork created [here](https://github.com/psorianom/emnlp2017-bilstm-cnn-crf).
-Sample, fake data is available overthere to train a model.
-Also, a training script is also ready to be used to do start the process.
-Still, we recommend you to use your own annotated  set to get better results.
+Sample, and fake, data is available over there to train a model.
+Also, a training script is ready to be used to do start the process.
+We do recommend you to use your own annotated  set to get better results.

 2. Once the model trained, and saved in the right position (in the */models* folder), we base our REST service on the code from [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html).